How to Convert a Website From Any Platform to WordPress

 The typical conversion process from a different platform to WordPress looks like this:

-- Set up your WordPress design.
+- Set Up Your WordPress Site Design.
 This includes your theme, colors, logo, menu structure, links, and so forth.

-- Test and debug as needed.
+- Test and Debug Issues.
 It’s important that your site is ready for public use before going live.
 This includes all links, images, media, content, menus, plugins, widgets, etc., both internal and external.
 I recommend using a maintenance mode plugin while the site is being tested.

 - Go Live.
 This involves either moving your domain to your new host or pointing your URL to your new site.

-- Revise as needed.
+- More Tests and Changes.
 Don’t assume everything will be perfect when your site goes live.
 It is okay to makes changes.

 Evaluate Your Current Website